-Allan has authored two books and is editor of Only a Beginning, an anthology of the anarchist movement in Canada.
-Active as a theorist and historian of anarchism, he has written on a wide range of topics including radical pedagogy; post-structuralism; and aesthetics.
+Allan has authored three books and is editor of Only a Beginning, an anthology of the anarchist movement in Canada.
+Active as a theorist and art historian, he has written on a wide range of topics including pedagogy; post-structuralism; new media; and aesthetics.
 In his role as art critic he has published numerous art reviews and feature articles in journals such as Canadian Art Magazine, Fuse, C Magazine, and Galleries West.
 He has also contributed to exhibition catalogs for the Whitney Museum of Art, the Vancouver Art Gallery, and other institutions.
 Allan has produced two feature programs for CBC Radio (Guernica: A Political Odyssey, 2007; Anarchy, Art and Activism, 2002).
-His research on anarchism continues to generate media interest ("Treasuring the West Coast's Anarchic History" The Globe and Mail Dec.
-10, 2008).

 Selected Professional Achievements

 Anarchy and Art: From the Paris Commune to the Fall of the Berlin Wall.
 Arsenal Pulp Press, 2007, pp. 213 Portuguese ed., 2009; revised and expanded German ed., 2011